utopia-php/http/README.md

 ### Server Adapters

-Library supports server adapters to be able to run on any PHP setup.
-For instance, you could use FPM server, or the Swoole server.
+The library supports server adapters to be able to run on any PHP setup.
+For instance, you could use the FPM server or the Swoole server.

 #### Use PHP FPM server